evittaka/evittaka.github.io/_posts/2025-03-25-Assignment.markdown

 ## Assault Correlation with Other Crimes

 The third visualization explores how assault correlates with other types of crime in San Francisco.
-Each dot represents normalized crime rates for a given time of the week, allowing direct comparisons across different crime types.
-Assault is fixed on the x-axis, while selected crimes appear on the y-axis.
+Each dot represents crime rates for a given time of the week, allowing comparisons across different crime types.
+Assault is fixed on the x-axis, while selected crime appear on the y-axis.

-A strong positive correlation is evident between assault and crimes such as robbery, burglary, and vehicle theft.
-These crimes tend to increase and decrease alongside assault, as shown by the red trendlines indicating a linear relationship.
+A strong positive correlation is evident between assault and crimes such as weapon laws, robbery, larceny/theft and vandalism.
+These crimes tend to increase and decrease alongside assault.

-For crimes like robbery and burglary, the data points form tight, upward-sloping clusters, indicating a strong temporal relationship—when assault rates rise, these crimes rise as well.
-In contrast, crimes such as vandalism and prostitution display more scattered distributions with flatter trendlines, suggesting little or no alignment with assault trends.
+For crimes like robbery and larceny/theft, the data points form tight, upward-sloping clusters, indicating a strong temporal relationship—when assault rates rise, these crimes rise as well.
+In contrast, crimes such as drug/narcotic and prostitution display more scattered distributions with flatter trendlines, suggesting little or no alignment with assault trends.

 Understanding these relationships provides deeper insights into crime dynamics.
-If assault and burglary peak together in specific areas or time periods, targeted interventions can address both issues simultaneously, leading to more effective crime prevention and public safety strategies.
+If assault and robbery peak together in specific areas or time periods, targeted interventions can address both issues simultaneously, leading to more effective crime prevention and public safety strategies.

 <div style="width: 800px; margin: 0 auto;">
-    <iframe src="/assets/normalized_assault_vs_others_with_muted.html" width="100%" height="620px" frameborder="0"></iframe>
+    <iframe src="/assets/crime_scatter.html" width="100%" height="620px" frameborder="0"></iframe>
 </div>